 Now I was in full ‘research’ mode, hunting down photoshoot pictures, past interviews, and anything that gave me insight into who Dan was.
 I found his personality infectious

 his eyes mesmerizing

 his facial expressions addicting

 and his talent for voices (and fashion) thoroughly enjoyable.

-I had learned that he attended school with the likes of Benedict Cumberbatch, Tom Hiddleston, and Eddie Redmayne.
+I had learned that he attended University with the likes of Tom Hiddleston and Eddie Redmayne.
 His natural accent sounded posh to the ear but he didn’t seem so in the videos that I was seeing.
 His presence felt familiar, not intimidating.
 I know he’s smart, with a literary degree, an online writing publication, and had even been a Man Booker Prize judge, but he seems so unassuming.

 The sound effects were over the top, but enticingly so.
 The humor was subtle, in that delicious way that is sometimes hard to catch.
 I laughed out loud during so many scenes; maybe I just have a twisted sense of humor.
 I didn’t find ‘David Collins’ all that creepy.
 A bit off his rocker, certainly, but I wouldn’t back out of a room he was in.